(Butterfly Program, June 2021)

 And, finally, the Butterfly program also includes outreach to schools and community health organisations designed to de-stigmatize mental health issues and build a culture of inclusivity.

 *** Effective from 1 Jan, 2023, when a referrer submits the application for the Variety Butterfly Program, the soft copy of the new appointment slip at the Child and Adolescent Psychiatric Clinic under the Hospital Authority must be submitted (except for children aged 6 or below).
-The appointment date on the note must be at least 6 months after the date of application for Variety Butterfly Program.
 Thank you for your attention.

 In the first five years of the program, we have been able to support over 1,500 patients and young people with much-needed medical services with many seeing improvements in their symptoms within three months.